arnavjainpro/qachatbot/README.md

 # QA Chatbot

 Welcome to the QA Chatbot project, an advanced question-answering system leveraging the Gemini API to deliver precise and contextually relevant responses.
-This chatbot utilizes the Generative Model from Google’s Gemini API and is built with Streamlit for an interactive and efficient user experience.
+This chatbot utilizes the Generative Model from Google’s Gemini API and is built with Streamlit for an interactive and efficient user experience..

 ## Key Features